zidnizidannn/chat-spammer/README.md

 5. then enter, and voilla

 > [!NOTE]
-> you have to split the screen into the code and chat you want to spam
+> you have to split the screen into the code and chat you want to spam.

 > make good use of it :+1: